 The Executive Committee shall conduct the business of the Association.
 The principal duties of the Committee will be to manage the budget and finances of the Association, establish committees as needed, determine the location and date of the annual membership meeting, and appoint a Program Committee to plan the annual membership meeting.

 When a vacancy occurs in the Presidency, the Vice-President, shall assume the capacity of the President for the balance of the term.
 The President of the Executive Committee will preside at all Executive Committee meetings.

 The Executive Committee shall act on behalf of the Association and shall have such powers as are authorized in the bylaws.

 The Executive Committee shall meet at least once per calendar month.
 One meeting will be at the annual membership meeting.
-Additional meetings shall be held between annual membership meetings to review the preceding year and to prepare for the next annual membership meeting.
-The President of the Executive Committee may call additional meetings as needed.
-Meetings may be held via conference call.
+Additional meetings shall be held between annual membership meetings to review the preceding year; to discuss progress and actions taken in preparation for, and otherwise to prepare for the next annual membership meeting; and to conduct any other necessary organizational business.
+The President may call additional meetings as needed.

 The Executive Committee shall approve an annual organizational budget no later than the first meeting of the calendar year.
 The Executive Committee shall approve an annual meeting budget no later than 60 days before the annual meeting.
 The fiscal year shall be established as January 1 through December 31 of each year.

 The Executive Committee may expend such funds within the approved budget as are necessary for the operations of the Association including the hiring of staff and/or the contracting of outside services.